 What We Do

 Child Helpline Cambodia provides free, 24 hour phone counseling, information, referral and follow-up services for children and youth up to 25 years old in Cambodia.
-We allow children and young people to reach out when they need it, in real time and speak directly with someone in a safe and confidential environment via the free 1280 helpline, here on the website as well as through text messages to 1293.
+We allow children and young people to reach out when they need it, in real time and speak directly with professional phone counselors in a safe and confidential environment via the free helpline telephone 1280 for both voice call and text messages, here on the website as well as through online question and answer platform.

 We view every contact with a child or young person as important, and depending on the need, our phone counselors will either provide emotional support or information to empower clients to make decisions for themselves, or refer the clients to the appropriate partner organization to receive direct services such as food, shelter, medical care or legal advice.
 You can read more about our referral process and partners here.